Dhubri Law College

 Dhubri Law College offers a 3-year Bachelor of Laws (LLB) program, which is a full-time course.
 The course is divided into six semesters and covers various aspects of law, such as criminal law, civil law, constitutional law, corporate law, etc.

 Admission to the LLB program at Dhubri Law College is based on the candidate's performance in the entrance exam conducted by Gauhati University.
 The eligibility criteria for the LLB program is a Bachelor's degree in any discipline from a recognized university with a minimum of 45% marks (40% for reserved category candidates).

 History

 Dhubri Law College was established on 10 September 1967 in Dhubri.
 It was founded by eminent lawyer and educationist Dinesh Ranjan Sarkar.
-He was the first Princpal and founder Secretary of Dhubri Law College.
+He was the first Principal and founder Secretary of Dhubri Law College.